Natural Language Processing

 Enable natural language processing

-You can enable NLP only for the User Input element.
-Select Enable the Intent Engine to process user input.
+You can enable NLP only for the User response element.
+Select Enable the Intent Engine to process user response.

-The User Input element indicates that NLP is enabled.
+The User response element indicates that NLP is enabled.

 Do not enable NLP if you want the end user to select only from the options that you provide.